 It does seem like the odds are stacked against us pet owners, but there is hope.
-There are several steps pet owners can take to find a wonderful, pet friendly apartment.
+There are several steps pet owners can take to find a wonderful, pet-friendly apartment.

-- Look for pet friendly options from the start.
-When searching online, only consider pet friendly buildings or use a realtor (like this one) or rental agent who can find pet-friendly rentals for you.
+Look for pet-friendly options from the start.
+When searching online, only consider pet-friendly buildings or use a realtor (like this one) or rental agent who can find pet-friendly rentals for you.

 - Find someone willing to compromise.
 Individual owners might be willing to make an exception for you and your pet if they find you to be an excellent rental candidate.
 Be upfront with them at the start and offer to let them meet your pet.

 - Offer to get insurance.
 If your landlord is still on the fence, you can offer to buy your own liability insurance for your pet.
 Many renters’ insurance policies offer pet options, just make sure you do your research when choosing a policy.
-There are also pet liability plans available (like this one) for so called “dangerous breed” dogs that could help put a landlord’s mind at ease.
+There are also pet liability plans available (like this one) for so-called “dangerous breed” dogs that could help put a landlord’s mind at ease.

 - Pay a pet deposit.
 If all else fails, money talks.
 Offer your landlord an extra “pet deposit” if they will allow your pet to stay.
 This shows responsibility on your part and helps cover the cost of any damage that may occur.

 More and more rentals are allowing pets as many pet owners tend to be more responsible and stay put longer.
 Landlords that do not allow pets are also missing out on almost half of their possible rental pool.
 We Chicago pet owners need to keep it awesome by being responsible, thus making us amazing and irresistible tenants.
-Soon we will have landlords fighting over who get the privilege of renting to a pet owner!
+Soon we will have landlords fighting over who gets the privilege of renting to a pet owner!

 Any advice on how to rent with a pet?
 Share with us!